rapidsai/ucx-py/docs/source/install.rst

 ``<CUDA version>`` with the desired version (minimum ``11.0``).
 These are available both on ``rapidsai`` and ``rapidsai-nightly``.
-Starting with the UCX 1.14.1 conda-forge package, InfiniBand support is available again via rdma-core, MOFED 5.0 or higher is necessary on the host, but compiling UCX from source is not needed anymore.
+Starting with the UCX 1.14.1 conda-forge package, InfiniBand support is available again via rdma-core.
+While MOFED 5.0 or higher is necessary on the host, compiling UCX from source is not needed anymore.

 With GPU support (UCX 1.14.0 and higher):